 - The high blood sugar levels caused by insulin’s inhibiting effects (subsequently caused by excessive cortisol) can starve the cells of energy.
 The body then responds to this situation by sending hunger signals to the brain.
 This then leads to overeating/binge-eating.
 Any unexpended glucose is then stored as fat in the body.

 One study by scientists at the University College London revealed that people with higher levels of cortisol had larger waist measurements and higher BMIs than those with low cortisol levels (12).

-In the same vein, another study proved that high cortisol levels is associated with an increased risk of obesity (8).
+In the same vein, another study proved that high cortisol levels are associated with an increased risk of obesity (8).

 How To Tell If Belly Fat Is From Stress?

-While the accumulation of belly fat may be caused by many things,such as genetics, a poor diet, or the lack of exercise, there are some tell tale signs that indicate that what you are dealing with is stress causing belly fat.
+While the accumulation of belly fat may be multifactorial, like genetics, a poor diet, or a lack of exercise, there are some signs that indicate that what you could be dealing with is stress causing belly fat.
 These signs include: